hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

     )
 }}

-Unfortunately I don't have any video of the project from here on, but I did it exactly as shown in {{ ext_link(text="the video I followed", url="https://www.youtube.com/watch?v=XGQ5P8QVHSg") }}.
+Unfortunately I don't have any video from here on, but I did it exactly as shown in {{ ext_link(text="the video I followed", url="https://www.youtube.com/watch?v=XGQ5P8QVHSg") }}.

 I glued the text block using two coats of PVA glue.